 In this situation, a person may begin to display the typical very high and very low range of emotions that occur in bipolar.
 When a relapse happens, a person can become unstable quickly, requiring help.

-What Are the Common Mental Health Relapse Triggers?
+Common Mental Relapse Triggers

 It’s possible to know your triggers.
 In other words, just like with addiction relapse, by avoiding any type of trigger that could cause a relapse, it may be possible to maintain mental stability.
 Some common types of triggers include the following: